kinged007/wordpress-db-explorer/README.md

 | `DB_NAME` | WordPress database name | `wordpress_db` |
 | `TABLE_PREFIX` | WordPress table prefix | `wp_` |

+**Important**: Always ensure your `.env` file is not committed to version control as it contains sensitive database credentials.

 ### Upgrading Dependencies

 To upgrade the application dependencies: